Tensor renormalization group approach to critical phenomena via symmetry-twisted partition functions: Numerical Results

-The partition function of the Ising model can be expressed as Eq.~\eqref{eq:part_TN} with the initial bond dimension 2, and we compute its tensor contraction using the BTRG with the bond dimension cutoff $D_{\rm BTRG}=64$.
+where $I_{0}(\beta)=\cosh\beta$ and $I_{1}(\beta)=\sinh\beta$, and we compute its tensor contraction using the BTRG with the bond dimension cutoff $D_{\rm BTRG}=64$.
 Figure~\ref{fig:zpz_2DIsing} shows the ratio of the twisted partition functions $Z_{-1}(L\times L)/Z_{1}(L\times L)$ as a function of temperature for various volumes.
 As the system size $L$ increases, the behavior of $Z_{-1}/Z_{1}$ exhibits a pronounced distinction across the critical point $T_{c}$: it approaches unity in the symmetric phase, while tending toward zero in the symmetry-broken phase, as expected.

 We see that Figure~\ref{fig:zpz_2DIsing} also indicates that the curves of $Z_{-1}/Z_{1}$ with different volumes cross at a single point, implying the emergence of scale invariance, since the value of $Z_{-1}/Z_{1}$ at $T_c$ is independent of the system size.
 Thus, the ratio of the twisted partition functions serves the role of the Binder cumulant~\cite{Binder:1981sa} to determine $T_c$ with the TRG calculations.
 Moreover, its value at $T_c$ matches with the prediction of the $2$D Ising CFT~\cite{Ginsparg:1988ui} (see Appendix~\ref{appendix:CFT_twistedZ}):